teclone/rollup-all/README.md

 export default rollupAll.getExports(uglifier(), plugins, configPath);
 ```

-> **Note**: if you are not using any uglifier plugin, passin null as the first parameter.
+> **Note**: if you are not using any [uglifier](https://github.com/rollup/rollup/wiki/Plugins#output--prettifying) plugin, pass in `null` as the first parameter.
 Note also that you must execute all plugins before passing it to the api call.

 ## How It Works